libretime/libretime/docs/_docs/contribute.md

 ## Help translate LibreTime

 LibreTime can run in over 15 different languages due to the gracious help of our volunteers.
 Is your language not supported?
-Follow [this guide](interface-localization) to add your language to LibreTime!
+Follow [this guide](/docs/interface-localization) to add your language to LibreTime!

 ## Help write documentation for LibreTime

-Our site is now run by Jekyll.
+Our site is now run by Jekyll, who has an installation guide [here](https://jekyllrb.com/docs/installation/) to help get you started.
  After cloning our repo locally, enter the `/docs` directory and run

 ```
 bundle install
 jekyll serve
 ```

+If you get an error, try running `bundle exec jekyll serve`.
+The site should start running on `http://127.0.0.1:4000/`.

 ## Help write code for LibreTime

 Are you familar with coding in PHP?
 Have you made projects in Liquidsoap and some of the other services we use?
-Take a look at the bugs and feature requests [here](https://github.com/LibreTime/libretime/issues), and then fork our repo and have a go!
+Take a look at the [list of bugs and feature requests](https://github.com/LibreTime/libretime/issues), and then fork our repo and have a go!
 Just use the **Fork** button at the top of our **Code** page, clone the forked repo to your desktop, open up a favorite editor and make some changes, and then commit, push, and open a pull request.
 Knowledge on how to use [Github](https://guides.github.com/activities/hello-world/) and [Git](https://git-scm.com/docs/gittutorial)